quangloc99/quangloc99.github.io/_posts/2022-03-09-polygon-codeforces-tutorial.md

 #### The `readAns` paradigm
 This is one part in the [guide for writing checker][checker-guide].
-The main idea is, when writing a checker, it is a good practice to write a function for reading and (_paritially_) checking the answer from a stream, and use it to read the participant's answer as well as the jury's answer.
-After that, we can check these answers against each other.
+The main idea is, when writing a checker, it is a good practice to write a function for reading and (_partially_) checking the answer from a stream, and use it to read the participant's answer as well as the jury's answer.
+After that, we can _fully_ check these answers against each other.

 #### The checker's implementation
 {% include customhighlight.html caption="checker.cpp" dir=page.prepdir ext="cpp"
 file="checker.cpp" %}
+{% comment %}
 **Note.** I use [clang-format], so don't notice the _weird_ parameter indentation formatting.
+{% endcomment %}

 {% comment %}  This part is removed since `setTestCase` is used instead.

 **Note.** The function `englishEnding(number)` is for getting the _order_ ending of a number.
 For example, `englishEnding(1) == "st"`, `englishEnding(3) = "rd"`, `englishEnding(10) == "th"`.
 This is undocumented in [the guide][checker-guide],